HB-2311

 Statutory Text

-C. Each Operator shall institute reasonable measures to prevent the conversational AI service from doing any of the following for minor account holders: 1.
+C. Each operator shall institute reasonable measures to prevent the conversational AI service from doing any of the following for minor account holders: 1.
 Producing visual material of sexual conduct.
 2. Generating direct statements that the account holder should engage in sexual conduct.
 3. Generating statements that sexually objectify the account holder.

 MN-01 Minor User AI Safety Protections · MN-01.5 · Deployer · ChatbotMinors